OkayHughes/open-lab-notebook/src/posts/phyics_dynamics/method_of_manufactured_solutions.md

 * Posit equations of motion (maybe plus hyperviscosity?).
 * Posit several solution fields from continuum function space.
 * Derive forcing terms necessary to make that solution a steady state.
-* Give dynamics interface to
+* Give dynamics interface to sample with arbitrarily high spatiotemporal frequency.

+This proves code correctness (are we solving the equations that we want to solve?).

-Possibilities: take high res atmosphere runs with diabatic forcing, project into high-res space-time basis (e.g. 5 days of high-res amip run).
-Realistic-ish atmosphere with
+Possibilities: take high res atmosphere runs with diabatic forcing, project into continuum basis (e.g. 5 days of high-res amip run).
+Realistic-ish atmosphere with forcing term backed out by projection.